amanhack08/Socket-Stream/README.md

 # Socket-Stream
-An application uses for transfer files from one phone to another using wifi Direct Technology This app is capable of sending images and text message API used : WifiP2p , MediaStore
+Socket Stream is a File Sharing Android App made in Java that aims at sharing the files like videos, images ,media files from one user to another user using wifi .
+Socket Stream uses WifiP2p Technology , you have to just on your location and wifi to share files.